British Volunteers Abroad

 Established in 2007, IVHQ has grown to become the world’s leading volunteer travel organisation, offering a variety of projects for volunteer travellers, including Teaching, Childcare, Community Development, Medical, Construction and Renovation, Turtle Conservation and Wildlife Conservation.

 Don’t be put off by the American spelling and references to US Dollars on our website - our volunteer fees are the world’s most affordable in any currency!
-While many of our volunteers travel from the US, we host volunteers from all over the world on our programs, so wherever in the world you choose to volunteer with IVHQ, you are sure to be in good company.
+We host volunteers from all over the world on our programs, so wherever in the world you choose to volunteer with IVHQ, you are sure to be in good company.

 With volunteer program fees starting from £140, you will not find a more affordable and trustworthy international volunteer travel organisation.
-But don’t just take our word for it, here are some recent reviews from our UK-based IVHQers…
+But don’t just take our word for it, read the reviews below from our UK-based IVHQers…

 I recently returned from a great trip to Sri Lanka.
 It was everything I dreamed it would be.
 I was extremely lucky with my home stay and lived in the jungle next to the longest river in Sri Lanka.
 The family were extremely welcoming and took good care of me.
 The food was fantastic and the family did everything possible to keep us well fed.
 I chose to help in a disabled orphanage and because I am a therapist I was able to do physiotherapy with the babies and small children.
 I was so happy with the project I stayed the entire 3 weeks.
 All in all I had a wonderful, and sometimes challenging experience.
 As a mature volunteer I felt prepared for whatever experiences life brought up and I was well prepared and well travelled.
 I would recommend this type of trip to anyone who wants to travel alone.
 Ruth Cartwright, 62 (UK Volunteer in Sri Lanka)